1. In order to be considered for entry, applicants must have completed:

 2. In ranking applicants, the Selection Committee will consider:

-his is based on a weighted average of psychology subjects.
+• prior academic performance.
+This is based on a weighted average of psychology subjects.
 In computing the weighted average, the average of the third year (Level 3) Psychology subjects is assigned twice the weight of the average of the second year (Level 2) Psychology subjects.

 For applicants with results from the University of Melbourne for subjects undertaken in Semester 1, Winter Term and/or Semester 2, 2020, the following will apply: